Torsitano/tag-sync/README.md

 Performs a full synchronization:
 - Backs up all instance tags before any changes
 - Syncs tags from CSV to instances (removes/adds/updates tags as specified in the CSV)
-- Applies default tags to instances (adds any default tags missing from the CSV)
 - Syncs instance tags to attached volumes
 - Syncs volume tags to snapshots